graphology/graphology/specs/proposition3.md

 const isTheEdgeDirected: boolean = graph.directed(key: any);
 ```

-Will throw if the edge is not in the graph.

 #### #.getNodeAttribute

 ```ts
 const attribute: any = graph.getNodeAttribute(key: any, name: string);
 ```

-Will throw if the node is not found in the graph.

 #### #.getNodeAttributes